slurmulon/bach/README.md

 1/512 = Minimum duration
 ```

-A `Loop` playing a `Note('C2')` for an entire measure, starting at the first `Beat`, would be specified like so:
+A `Sequence` playing a `Note('C2')` for an entire measure, starting at the first `Beat`, would be specified like so:

 ```
 [1 -> Note('C2')]
 ```

-When a `Beat` identifier is not provided in an an assignment or list it will be implied at run-time to be the index of each respective element as they are played, using the unit defined in the time signature (the default is common time, or `4|4`)
+When a `Beat` identifier is not provided in an an assignment or sequence, it will be implied at run-time to be the index of each respective element as they are played, using the unit defined in the time signature (the default is common time, or `4|4`)

 For instance: